memgraph/docs/memgraph_versioned_docs/version-2.3.1/import-data/files/load-json.md

 ### Load JSON from a remote address

-Similarly, you can import JSON files from a remote address.
+To import data from a remote JSON file, use `load_from_url(url)` procedure that takes one string argument (`url`) and returns a list of JSON objects from the file located at the provided URL.

 For example, at `"https://download.memgraph.com/asset/mage/data.json"`, you can find the following `data.json` file: